Senate Bill No. 182

 within 24 hours after written complaint has been made by the shipper or his the shipper's representative to clean and safely

-cooper such repair PREPARE a car or cars, then such the shipper or his the shipper's representative shall have authority to
+cooper such repair a car or cars, then such the shipper or his the shipper's representative shall have authority to may enter

 In case any If a car or cars are placed at a station or siding where there is no representative of said the railroad or